-The Museum is open continuously from 9:00am to 7:00pm every day except Tuesdays.
-Last entry is 30 minutes before closing time.
-In 2020, the Museum will be open at the following times every Saturday from April to December: 9:00am – 8:30pm (last entry at 8:00pm).
-For any changes to opening hours, the calendar of extraordinary opening and closing dates, and extended or reduced opening hours, please see the Opening hours and fees page.
+The Museum is open from Friday to Sunday, all day from 9.00 a.m. to 7.00 p.m.
+Last entry 30 minutes before closing time.
+For any changes to opening times and the calendar of special opening and closing and extended or reduced opening hours, please consult the Opening hours and fees page.

 There are different prices for admission to the Museum: standard tickets cost € 8.00; Artecard holders and Fai members pay € 6.00; young people from 10 to 25 years pay € 5.00; children up to 9 years of age are entitled to a free ticket.
 The price for elementary, middle, and high schools is € 3.00 per student.